 Now, the message is ready for the timer.

-Creating a countdown timer at Sendtric is a pretty straightforward process.
+Creating a free email countdown timer with Sendtric is a pretty straightforward process.

 Next, update the background and number colors.
 Use an online HTML match tool to find the exact colors (with hex codes) that you want.
-Here, the background color is #eaeae9, and the text color is #f26d45.
+Click Generate and you have the HTML code for the timer:

 Then, copy the code from the text box and paste it into the HTML content block.